Bridge of the Americas: Description

 The bridge is a cantilever design where the suspended span is a tied arch.
 The bridge has a total length of 1,654 m (5,425 ft) in 14 spans, abutment to abutment.
 The main span measures 344 m and the tied arch (the center part of the main span) is 259 m.
 The highest point of the bridge is 117 m above mean sea level; the clearance under the main span is 61.3 m at high tide.
 Ships must cross under this bridge when traversing the Panama Canal, and are subject to this height restriction.
-The world's largest cruise ships, Oasis of the Seas, Allure of the Seas, Harmony of the Seas and the Symphony of the Seas will fit within the canal's widened locks, but they are too tall to pass under the Bridge of the Americas, even at low tide, unless the Bridge of the Americas is raised in the future.
+The world's largest cruise ships, Oasis of the Seas, Allure of the Seas, Harmony of the Seas and the Symphony of the Seas will fit within the canal's widened locks, but they are too tall to pass under the Bridge of the Americas, even at low tide, unless the Bridge of the Americas is either raised or replaced in the future.
 (The Centennial Bridge is also a fixed obstacle, but its clearance is much higher: 80.0 m.)

 The bridge has wide access ramps at each end, and pedestrian walkways on each side.

 History

 The need for a bridge

-From the beginning of the French project to construct a canal, it was recognised that the cities of Colón and Panamá would be split from the rest of the republic by the new canal.
+From the beginning of the French project to construct a canal, it was recognized that the cities of Colón and Panamá would be split from the rest of the republic by the new canal.
 This was an issue even during construction, when barges were used to ferry construction workers across the canal.

 After the canal opened, the increasing number of cars, and the construction of a new road leading to Chiriquí, in the west of Panama, increased the need for some kind of crossing.
 The Panama Canal Mechanical Division addressed this in August 1931, with the commissioning of two new ferries, the Presidente Amador and President Washington.
 This service was expanded in August 1940, with additional barges mainly serving the military.

 On June 3, 1942, a road/rail swing bridge was inaugurated at the Miraflores locks; although only usable when no ships were passing, this provided some relief for traffic wishing to cross the canal.
 Still, it was clear that a more substantial solution would be required.
 To meet the growing needs of vehicle traffic, another ferry, the Presidente Porras, was added in November 1942.